 I got my first clue about Burlington’s approach to food on the floor of Farmhouse Tap & Grill—its recognizable brick is the only thing that links the buzzing tap room to what was once the town’s only McDonalds.
 Unlike at the fast-food chain, the “all-beef patties” (and everything else) at Farmhouse are local and specialized, while the beers on the vast menu hearken from around the globe, with many a local option.

 While in some places it’s a “thing” to announce every ingredient, other spots are intriguingly secretive.
-With a hushed and conspiratorial (and contagiously enthusiastic) tone, a friendly local told me about Four Corners of the Earth.
+With a hushed and conspiratorial (and contagiously enthusiastic) tone, a friendly local told me about Four Corners of the Earth (cash only).
 Tucked in an uninspiring business complex, the sandwich joint is like the underground lair of a mad and brilliant (sandwich) scientist, replete with eclectic decor and a proprietor, Latzo, who is equal parts amiable hippie and amusing curmudgeon (when I asked where he was from he replied, with surly grin, “Mars.
 Where are you from?”).

 The vast selection of sandwiches are named by country and protein only (Czech Chicken, Tibetan Tofu…), and I was warned in no uncertain terms to avoid inquiring about the other ingredients.
 While constructing my Lebanese Lamb, Latzo made small talk with a few regulars who greeted him by name as they trickled in, and after I devoured perhaps the best sandwich I’ve ever tasted and headed back into the bright light of day, I too felt I’d been let into the fold.